strata-mvc/strata/docs/controllers.md

 array('POST',       '/wp/wp-admin/admin-ajax.php', 'AjaxController'),
 ~~~

-Notice here that no method has been entered as action of the `AjaxController` route.
-This is because Wordpress uses `$_POST['action']` to fork ajax requests and do not use distinct urls.
+Notice here that no method has been entered as action to the `AjaxController` route.
+This is because Wordpress uses `$_POST['action']` to fork ajax requests and does not use distinct urls.
 Therefore Strata will call the method matching the value of the posted `$_POST['action']` value implicitly.

 The controller file could look like :